 GIS Associations can be set to Inactive.
 Setting a GIS Association to Inactive prevents the association from participating in the synchronization process between ArcGIS and Cartegraph.
 A benefit to making an association Inactive is you can stop the synchronization process for that specific association temporarily when necessary, and not lose the field mappings of the specific GIS association.
 When the association is ready to be synched again, the Inactive setting can simply be turned off while in edit mode of the GIS Association.

-Some other things to note about Inactive GIS Associations:
+Some other things to note about Inactive GIS Associations include:

 - If an association is marked Inactive, another association can be created and used for the same Feature Class Layer, as long as a different Cartegraph Recordset is selected for this new association.